MOhammedRiaad/Arcade-Game/README.md

 - Use arrow keys to move up, down, left, right.
 - Try to avoid bugs.
 - Colliding with bugs causes your life and score to reduce by 1
-- Try to reach water to win the game
+- Try to reach the grass Side to win the game
 - If you use alll the lives, game is lost!
 - Good Luck! and have fun!